-We often hear the term back-end web development, but have you ever wondered what exactly does the term mean?
+We often hear the term backend web development, but have you ever wondered what exactly does the term means?
 It refers to the server-side of a website or application and consists of three major parts: Server, Application & Database.
 The work and coding performed on the backend are not visible to the user, but this is the primary mode of communication between the database and the browser.

 The person who is responsible for server-side applications and coordinating with the front-end development team is called a Backend developer.
 Their role varies from building and maintaining technology which acts as a powerhouse to writing web APIs and services used by the front-end web and mobile app developers to help enable the client-side of any website to come into existence.
 Backend developers are not the only ones who are entitled to getting a back-end programming job!
 Software developers, Java developers, Full-stack developers can also take it up.
 So, if you have the zeal and zest for Java or Software development, you should also consider joining the bandwagon!